aws-samples/aws-marketplace-reference-code/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE file](LICENSE).
+See the [LICENSE file](LICENSE)..